-Figures:

-Tables

-Tables legend

 Supplementary material

 Figure S1: Equal error rate (EER) as function of the heartbeat window length in the presence of drugs.
 Biometric verification performance on the test set measured by EER for both (A) complete dataset approach (CD) used for training and (B) partial dataset (PD) used for training at different heartbeat window length in the presence of drugs.